 Another example is offering a discount if she uses her bank-issued card at one of a set of select retailers.

-Start with an email drip campaign to educate your customers on how mobile wallet works, and make it easy for them to click a link in the email to engage their mobile wallet profile with your institution.
-From there, send relevant offers and promotions via push notification.
+Start with an email drip campaign to educate your customers on how mobile wallet works and make it easy for them to click a link in the email to engage their mobile wallet profile with your institution.
+From there, send relevant offers and promotions via push notifications.

 5. Provide Value on the Go